 The link to the application will appear here at 12 noon on the 7th of February.

 Please Note: Only one application per academic year is accepted

-The average time for applications to be assessed is 4-6 weeks due to our rigorous assessment process.
+Applicants can take many weeks to process due to our rigorous assessment process.
 Assessment outcomes may very depending on the application.
-You will receive an update on your application from email@example.com once it has been assessed.
+You will receive an update on your application from firstname.lastname@example.org once it has been assessed.

 Please see below for the possible outcomes:

 Note: emails from email@example.com might go into your spam/junk E-mail inbox, please check these regularly.